Hiking tour to Hayat, Uhum and Asraf villages

 - Get to know the local customs and traditions

-- Easy to medium hikes along the Nuratau Nature Reserve
+- Easy to medium hikes in the Nuratau Nature Reserve

 Day 1 – Samarkand or Bukhara – Hayat village

 At 9:00 be picked up by our driver from your hotel and drive to Hayat village.
-Arrive in Hayat village by lunch time and settle in the homestay.
-In the afternoon walk through the village to see the breeding enclosure of endangered wild sheep, ruins of local fortress and the abandoned villages.
+Arrive in Hayat village by lunchtime and settle in the homestay.
+In the afternoon walk through the village to see the breeding enclosure of endangered wild sheep, ruins of the local fortress, and the abandoned villages.